zoltan-kuli/Land-of-the-Free/README.md

 # The Story Behind Land of the Free

-Land of the Free is my first website, which I made for a class in the spring of 2020.
+Land of the Free was my first website, which I made for a class in the spring of 2020.

 We had a free choice of the topic of our site, so I decided to dedicated it to the United States because it has been my dream to move there ever since I was a little kid.